How to Submit

 Chiropractic Services Prior Authorization Request

-All exceptions to our policies and procedures must be preauthorized by faxing a request to Outpatient Services at 866-255-0959.
+All exceptions to our policies and procedures must be preauthorized by submitting a request online at UHCprovider.com/paan or by phone at 877-842-3210.
 The most common exception requests are:

-- Immunizations (outside the scope of health benefit plan guidelines)
+- Immunizations (outside the scope of health benefit plan guidelines), and

-Prior authorization is required for the listed elective outpatient services.
+Prior authorization is required for elective outpatient services.
 It is the physician’s responsibility to obtain any relevant prior authorization.
-But, the facility should verify that prior authorization has been obtained before providing the service.
+But the facility should verify prior authorization is obtained before providing the service.
 If the facility does not get the required prior authorization, we may deny payment.
 Final coverage and payment decisions are based on member eligibility, benefits and applicable state law.